 PARENTING FOR LIFELONG HEALTH PROGRAMME FOR KIDS

-The Parenting for Lifelong Health Programme for Young Children – also known as the Sinovuyo Caring Families Programme for Young Children in South Africa – is a parenting programme that aims to establish and sustain nurturing relationships between parents or caregivers and their children ages 2-9, and thereby prevent and reduce the risk of violence against children and maltreatment at home.
-The programme targets low-income, vulnerable families with children ages 2 to 9 years in low- and middle-income settings.
-The programme strengthens parenting practices and behaviours that build functional parenting competencies of parents and caregivers to connect and provide adequate support and care to their children.
-By building positive relations and promoting alternatives to violent discipline, the programme may contribute to the prevention and treatment of disruptive behaviours, and reduction of parental stress and depression.
+Parenting for Lifelong Health for Young Children (PLH Children) is a parenting programme that aims to establish and sustain nurturing relationships between parents or caregivers and their children ages 2-9, and thereby prevent and reduce the risk of violence against children and maltreatment at home and in the community.
+The programme targets low-income, vulnerable families in low- and middle-income countries.
+The programme strengthens parenting skills and behaviours that help parents and caregivers provide adequate support and care to their children.
+By building positive relations and promoting alternatives to violent discipline, the programme may also contribute to the prevention and treatment of disruptive child behaviours, and the reduction of parental stress and depression

-The PLH 2-9 programme was developed to be delivered with high quality and fidelity by community-based paraprofessionals in low-resource settings.
-The programme is delivered on a weekly basis in a group-based format (12 sessions).
-The programme is a group-based parenting intervention grounded in collaborative social learning behavioural change techniques.
-It actively engages parents in positive parenting strategies to improve parent-child relationships and reduce harsh discipline.
-It uses non-didactic methods such as group discussions, illustrated stories of parent-child interaction, role-plays to practice parenting skills, home activities assignments, and collective problem solving.
+PLH Children was developed to be delivered with high quality and fidelity by community-based facilitators in low-resource settings.
+The programme is delivered in a group-based format over 12 sessions.
+The programme is grounded in collaborative social learning behavioural change techniques.
+It actively engages parents in building positive parenting skills to improve parent-child relationships and reduce harsh discipline.
+It uses collaborative, non-didactic methods such as group discussions, illustrated stories of parent-child interaction, role-plays to practice parenting skills, home activities assignments, and collective problem-solving.
 The programme is also designed to be relevant in contexts with high HIV-prevalence, with content covering taking medication and talking about difficult issues.
-Adaptations of the PLH 2-9 parenting programme have been developed for families with children ages 1 ½ to 5 years in Kenya (in Kiswahili), and for parents and caregivers of children ages 1 to 12 years being reintegrated from residential care facilities into their family setting in Uganda.
+Adaptations of PLH Children have been developed for families with children ages 1.5 to 5 years in Kenya (in Kiswahili), and for parents and caregivers of children ages 1 to 12 years being reintegrated from residential care facilities into their family setting in Uganda.

-The programme was first tested in a feasibility pilot with 68 low-income isiXhosa parents and their children in low-income township in Cape Town, South Africa.
-The trial found that parents who received the programme, when compared to those who did not receive the programme, reported using more positive parenting strategies and were more likely to use child-led play.
-Due to these promising results, a larger trial with 296 parents and children was conducted from 2014 to 2016 in the same setting to determine programme effectiveness.
+PLH Children was first tested in a feasibility pilot with 68 low-income isiXhosa parents and their children in low-income township in Cape Town, South Africa.
+The study found that parents who received the programme engaged in more positive parenting strategies when compared to those who did not receive the programme.
+Due to these promising results, a larger study with 296 parents and children was conducted from 2014 to 2016 in the same setting to determine programme effectiveness.
 This study found that parents who received the programme (when compared to controls) reported increases in positive parenting and decreases in harsh parenting and child conduct problems immediately after the programme was completed.
-These positive outcomes did not endure to the one-year follow-up.
-However, at the one-year follow-up, parents who received the programme reported more non-violent discipline than parents who did not receive the programme.
+At the one-year follow-up, parents who received the programme also reported more non-violent discipline than parents who did not receive the programme.
 Data from video observations of parents and children interacting during structured tasks showed that parents who received the programme had greater positive parent behaviour immediately after the programme as well as a year later.

 OUTLINE OF TRAINING